tmpfs/rlx/lib/rlx.md

 The default list should cater for must use cases but you may modify it if you like.

 The only current known collision is between the `${cmd_help_long}` command and `${opt_help_long}` option, in this case `${cmd_help_long}` is preferred, you can still use `${opt_help_long}` but no shortcut is available.

+#### Open

+Run `${cmd_open_long}` with no arguments to open the current server, otherwise specify a `<url>`.
+Use the shortcut flags to jump straight to futon, fauxton or the couchdb documentation.

+The command executed to open a URL is set in the `console.launch.url` rc configuration property.
+By default it is configured to run the OSX specific open(1), linux users should change this to their preferred executable.

 #### History Interpreter